AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 #### Translator Subprotocol

-The Translator is a Honk circuit with a custom circuit arithmetisation, designed to validate that the input commitments of an ECCVM circuit align with the delegated computations described by a Goblin Plonk transcript commitment.
+The Translator is a Honk circuit, defined over BN254, with a custom circuit arithmetisation, designed to validate that the input commitments of an ECCVM circuit align with the delegated computations described by a Goblin Plonk transcript commitment.

 ## Plonk Data Bus

 When passing data between successive IVC steps, the canonical method is to do so via public inputs.
 This adds significant costs to an IVC folding verifier (or recursive verifier when not using a folding scheme).
-Public inputs for part of the proof and therefore must be hashed prior to generating Fiat-Shamir challenges.
+Public inputs must be hashed prior to generating Fiat-Shamir challenges.
 When this is performed in-circuit, this adds a cost linear in the number of public inputs (with unpleasant constants ~30 constraints per field element).

-The Data Bus protocol eliminiates this cost by representing cross-step data via succinct commitments instead of raw field elements.
+The Data Bus protocol eliminates this cost by representing cross-step data via succinct commitments instead of raw field elements.

 The [Plonk Data Bus](https://aztecprotocol.slack.com/files/U8Q1VAX6Y/F05G2B971FY/plonk_bus.pdf) protocol enables efficient data transfer between two Honk instances within a larger IVC protocol.